cdapio/cdap/cdap-docs/introduction/source/index.rst

 Data Ingestion
 ==============
-- Data is ingested into CDAP using :ref:`Streams <streams>`
+- Data is ingested into CDAP using :ref:`streams <streams>`
 - Streams are abstractions over HDFS with an HTTP endpoint
-- Data in a Stream are ordered and time-partitioned
+- Data in a stream are ordered and time-partitioned
 - CDAP supports easy exploration and processing in both real time and batch
 - Ingest using RESTful, Flume, language-specific APIs, or Tools
-- The abstraction of Streams lets you disconnect how you ingest from how you process
+- The abstraction of streams lets you disconnect how you ingest from how you process

 .. container:: table-block